Welcome to my corner……of the world! It’s a great pleasure to join The Travel Mechanic team as a monthly guest blogger!

 I approached the journey with some trepidation because of my concern about motion sickness.
 I read all that I could about ways to control it, and these are the devices and products that I found most helpful.

-: Natural Ginger Tummy Drops (gluten free) and Ginger gum are soothing to a queasy stomach.
+The products: Natural Ginger Tummy Drops (gluten free) and Ginger gum are soothing to a queasy stomach.
 I brought a package of Bonine and took only one.
 I didn’t like the effect the next day.
 I understand that for many people, however, it can be very helpful.

-: Sea-Band acupressure bands to wear on the wrists.
+The devices: Sea-Band acupressure bands to wear on the wrists.
 It’s amazing how these simple knit bands control mild discomfort.
 However, for the most effective control of motion sickness in my case, the Reliefband was invaluable.
 Worn like a watch, this device uses mild electrical impulses for “neuromodulation“.
 In plain English – it works!
 At about $100, it’s a bit of an investment – but one that is worth its weight in gold.
 In rough water or on the tenders going into port, I wore both.
 A personal re-chargeable fan provided circulation of air in the cabin (which was well air-conditioned) and made a big difference.

 ON BOARD DINING